Grief Counseling For Mental Health Support: Finding A Grief Counselor Online

 If you're exploring how grief counseling can help you navigate your feelings, yet you don't want to go to a therapist's office, you may consider online therapy.
 An online grief counselor can support you and help you build healthy coping skills.
 Grief therapy techniques can come in many forms, such as acceptance and commitment therapy, cognitive behavioral therapy, and other forms, and online platforms can make it easy to find a professional using the grief counseling techniques that may be the most effective for you.

 A platform like BetterHelp can match you with a licensed therapist, with whom you can meet from the comfort of your home.
-A therapist can offer support during the transitional phases of grief and bereavement and give you coping skills should you experience symptoms of depression or other mental health concerns.
+A counselor can offer support during the transitional phases of grief and bereavement and give you coping skills should you experience symptoms of depression or other mental health concerns.
 Being able to remain at home during your sessions may make the process feel safer and more comfortable.

 Researchers have found that online counseling can be equally effective as in-person counseling and may be applied to various types of therapy, including grief and bereavement.
 In one study, researchers found that internet-based therapy may effectively treat symptoms of grief in bereaved adults.
 Participants in this study experienced significant reductions in symptoms of grief, depression, and posttraumatic stress.